Holidays Calendar for May 7, 2017

 • 1951 Died: Warner Baxter, American actor and singer, best remembered for role as The Cisco Kid in In Old Arizona.
 He frequently played charismatic Latin bandit types in westerns.

-• 1931 Born: Gene Wolfe, American science fiction and fantasy writer, noted for his dense and allusive proses and strong influence of the Catholic faith.
-He is most famous for The Book of the New Sun, that was ranked third-best fantasy novel before 1990.
+• 1931 Born: Gene Wolfe, American science fiction and fantasy writer, noted for his dense and allusive prose and strong influence of the Catholic faith.
+He is most famous for The Book of the New Sun.

 • 1920 Soviet Russia recognized the independence of the Democratic Republic of Georgia only to invade it six months later.

 • 1909 Born: Edwin H. Land, American scientist and inventor, co-founder of the Polaroid Corporation.
-He invented numerous things concerning photography industry, among them were inexpensive filters for polarizing light and a practical system of in-camera instant photography.
+He is remembered for his numerous inventions in the photography industry.

 • 1902 Died: Agostino Roscelli, Italian priest and saint.
-Roscelli is known for inspiration of social changes in Genoa, Italy for children and disadvantaged women.
+Roscelli is known for inspiring social changes in Genoa, Italy for children and disadvantaged women.
 Pope John Paul II canonized him in 2001.

 • 1867 Born: Władysław Reymont, Polish author, Nobel Prize laureate for his great national epic The Peasants.

-• 1840 Died: Caspar David Friedrich, German painter, generally considered as the most important German artist of his generation.
-Friedrich is best known for his mid-period allegorical landscapes that featured figures silhouetted against night skies, morning mists, barren trees or Gothic ruins.
+• 1840 Died: Caspar David Friedrich, German painter who generally considered the most important German artist of his generation.
+He is best known for his mid-period allegorical landscapes.

-• 1840 The second deadliest tornado in the history of US: the Great Natchez Tornado stroke Natchez, Mississippi.
-317 were killed.
+• 1840 The second deadliest tornado in the history of US: the Great Natchez Tornado struck Natchez, Mississippi.
+317 people were killed.

 • 1833 Born: Johannes Brahms, German composer and pianist.
-He is often considered both a traditionalist and an innovator composer.
+He is often considered both a traditionalist and an innovator.
 Brahms worked in almost all genres except opera, and created more than eighty diverse compositions.

-• 1825 Died: Antonio Salieri, Italian composer and conductor, a pivotal figure in the development of late 18th-century opera.
+• 1825 Died: Antonio Salieri, Italian composer and conductor, a pivotal figure in the development of the late18th-century opera.

-• 1824 Ninth Symphony by Ludwig van Beethoven was premiered in Vienna, Austria.
+• 1824 The Ninth Symphony by Ludwig van Beethoven premiered in Vienna, Austria.
 The performance was conducted by Michael Umlauf under the composer's supervision.

 • 1812 Born: Robert Browning, English poet.
 His mastery of dramatic verse made him one of the foremost Victorian poets.